 Which Recruiting Platforms Have the Features You Need?

 Pricing only tells half the story.
-According to SHRM's 2025 Talent Trends, 69% of organizations are still struggling to fill roles - a number that hasn't improved since 2016.
-The bottleneck isn't usually the ATS.
-It's the lack of proactive sourcing and outreach automation.
-Here's how each platform stacks up on the features that matter most.
+According to SHRM’s 2025 Talent Trends, 69% of organizations are still struggling to fill roles - a number that hasn’t improved since 2016.
+The bottleneck isn’t usually the ATS.
+It’s the lack of proactive sourcing and outreach automation.
+Teams whose primary gap is pipeline management and hiring workflows rather than candidate discovery may find a better fit in our recruitment management software ranking.
+Here’s how each platform stacks up on the features that matter most.

 Interview Scheduling